hut8/wikiwalk/README.md

   LIMIT 20;
 ```

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed development setup instructions, including how to set up pre-commit hooks that run the same checks as our CI pipeline.

 ## Database build process

 The build process is a bit involved, so here's a high-level overview of how it's done in code.